 In our three-branch system of government, the media is sometimes referred to as the fourth estate because it's the role of journalists to report to the people what lawmakers are up to.

-Reporting for a paper or student TV network gives you the opportunity to tell the story behind school policies and influence the people who ultimately make the decisions about your school and community.
+Reporting for a paper or student TV network give you the opportunity to tell the story behind school policies and influence the people who ultimately make the decisions about your school and community.
 You might even get the opportunity to editorialize and get your opinion out there where it can have an impact.

 Bonus: Your first byline is something to be proud of!